nbrendler/nbrendler.github.io/content/blog/on-productivity/index.md

 ---
 title: On productivity
 date: 2020-03-16T15:23:44Z
-description: Or, attempting to solve non-technical problems with technology.
+description: Attempting to solve non-technical problems with technology.
+tags:
-tags: tech
+  - tech
 ---

 Lately I've been struggling a bit to be productive.
 I've got lots of stuff I